Bearce History, Family Crest & Coats of Arms

 - Origins Available:

 Of all the Anglo-Saxon names to come from Britain, Bearce is one of the most ancient.
-The name is a result of the original family having lived in one of two towns called Birchill in the countys of Derbyshire and Staffordshire.
+The name is a result of the original family having lived in one of two towns called Birchill in the counties of Derbyshire and Staffordshire.
 Alternatively the family could have originated in the parish of Bircholt, in the union of East Ashford, franchise and barony of Bircholt, lathe of Shepway, E. division of Kent.

 Early Origins of the Bearce family

 Early History of the Bearce family

 This web page shows only a small excerpt of our Bearce research.
 Another 80 words (6 lines of text) covering the years 1784 and 1805 are included under the topic Early Bearce History in all our PDF Extended History products and printed products wherever possible.

 Bearce Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Bearce has been spelled many different ways, including Birchall, Birchill, Birchalls, Birchills and many more.